Blueberry Orange Blossom Tarts

 Blueberries Blueberries and More Blueberries!

-When other fruits are in season, such as cherries, peaches, strawberries or figs, swap them out in place of the blueberries using this recipe, and you are sure to impress your guests… as well as yourself!
+When other fruits are in season, such as cherries, peaches, raspberries, strawberries or figs, swap them out in place of the blueberries using this recipe, and you are sure to impress your guests… as well as yourself!

 A few other fruit pies or tarts you may love as much as I do can be found in my collection here, but there are tons more so just go into menu and click pies.
 Too yummy for words!